-In the first year, students learn the Japanese language sciences in a well-balanced manner through Foundations of Linguistic Research IIIA and IIIB (comprehensive course;
+In the first year, students learn the Japanese language sciences in a well-balanced manner through Foundations of Linguistic Research IIIA and IIIB (comprehensive course; omnibus format) in the lecture courses attended by all students.
+Concurrently, students

 In the second year, students continue to conduct research toward writing their doctoral thesis under the individual guidance of their supervisors in Dissertation Work in Advanced Studies IV, and report on their progress in Language Research Seminar IV (a subject in which all students participate).
 In addition, students develop the ability to present papers in English through Practices in Academic Communication in English.